CHILD AND ADOLESCENT

 • SUPERVISION: A minimum of 80 hours of faculty supervision are required over two years.
 In order to earn credit, candidates must have at least 40 hours with the same faculty supervisor.

 • CLINICAL REQUIREMENT: Candidates are required to provide treatment on a weekly basis to patients.
 Training patients are assigned through the Psychotherapy Service for a minimum of 80 hours over two years.
 Upon graduation, training patients may be transferred to the candidate’s private practice.

 • FALL: In the Beginning – This course examines the fundamentals of working with children and adolescents.
-The focus is both practical and theoretical and covers a variety of clinical issues ranging from setting up a playroom to working with families and understanding the nature of play.
+The focus is both practical and theoretical and covers a variety of clinical issues ranging from setting up a playroom to working with families, and understanding the nature of play.

 • WINTER: Approaches to Child Psychotherapy – This course uses a case study approach to understand the process of change in child psychotherapy.
 Readings include published case reports by therapists of different theoretical orientations to study the nature of effective clinical work with children.

-• SPRING: Approaches to Adolescent Psychotherapy – This course reviews early theoretical understandings of adolescence, examines contemporary research on normal adolescent development and explores modern theoretical conceptions of adolescence.
+• SPRING: Approaches to Adolescent Psychotherapy – This course reviews early theoretical understandings of adolescence, examines contemporary research on normal adolescent development, and explores modern theoretical conceptions of adolescence.
 The course then focuses on contemporary adolescent treatment from interpersonal, self-psychological and post-Freudian as well as DBT/mind-body viewpoints.

 • FALL: Child Development – This course emphasizes the relevance of attachment theory for enriching the psychotherapist’s understanding of the child’s behavior and sense of self.
 It includes a review of the history of attachment theory, comparisons with other theories of development, and the impact of this model on psychotherapy with children.

 Syllabi Available to Download Second Year Fall – Child_Development, Kellner